-FACTBOX-Latest on worldwide spread of the coronavirus
+Factbox-Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Stocks and oil rallied on reports that U.S. congressional leaders may be willing to restart negotiations on stimulus for beleaguered businesses.
+* Global shares hit record highs and were on course for their best month ever, with investors cheering the prospect of a smooth handover of power after the U.S. presidential election and confident COVID-19 vaccines would soon be ready.
+[MKTS/GLOB]

-* Top Senate Democrat Chuck Schumer said Republican Majority Leader Mitch McConnell has agreed to resume COVID-19 relief talks as cases surge across the country, CNBC reported.
+* The number of Americans filing first-time claims for jobless benefits increased further last week, suggesting that an explosion in new infections and business restrictions were boosting layoffs and undermining the labor market recovery.

-* The number of Americans filing first-time claims for jobless benefits rose last week, likely as new business restrictions to control spiralling COVID-19 infections unleashed a fresh wave of layoffs.
+* Britain will borrow almost 400 billion pounds this year to pay for the massive coronavirus hit to its economy, as the budget deficit climbs to its highest level outside wartime.

-Compiled by Aditya Soni, Anita Kobylinska and Ramakrishnan M.; Editing by Anil D’Silva, Giles Elgood and Arun Koyyur
+* Japan’s government cut its view on capital spending in November for the fifth time this year as companies trimmed investment, and said overall economic conditions were still severe due to the pandemic.

 Our Standards: The Thomson Reuters Trust Principles.